dmibar/Sirius_BC26/README.md

 # English
-This repository contains code for a system on [LangGraph](https://www.langchain.com/langgraph), which is capable of testing statistical hypotheses using tabular data in **6-10** seconds.\
+This repository contains code for a system at [LangGraph](https://www.langchain.com/langgraph), which is capable of testing statistical hypotheses in **3-4** seconds, according to tabular data.\
-Using application condition checks, the LLM-based system will select a statistical test and test the hypothesis.
-Afterwards, it will provide a full summary of the study.
+comply with the conditions for checking the application of stat. method, system select stat. test and tests the hypothesis.
+After this, an additional full summary of the study.